-Jewelry is a massively lucrative global market, and starting your own jewelry business can be rewarding on numerous levels.
-For one, if you’re passionate about fashion or have a creative flair that needs nourishing, it can be a really fulfilling career.
+Jewelry has a lucrative global market, and starting your own jewelry business can be rewarding on numerous levels.
+For one, if you’re passionate about fashion or have a creative flair that needs nourishing, it can be a fulfilling career.
 Beyond that, it’s one of the most flexible types of businesses a person can start.

 The upfront investment of a jewelry store varies greatly based on the product type and the source.
 Are you working with gemstones and precious metals or acetate and lab-made stones?
+Are you designing fine jewelry or affordable items?
 Are you purchasing products through a wholesaler or an independent designer?
 The margins run the full gamut, and you can scale your business depending on your capital.

-A business plan is an essential part of any business, and it greatly matters in the jewelry industry where business models can vary so drastically.
+A business plan is an essential part of any business, especially in the jewelry industry where business models can vary drastically.
 First, consider the three primary niches: fine jewelry, fashion jewelry, or something in between.

-Fine jewelry is the type of jewelry with the highest pricing, made with precious and semi-precious metals and gemstones.
+Fine jewelry has the highest pricing, made with precious and semi-precious metals and gemstones.
 Fashion jewelry (also known as costume jewelry) is more for the average customer.
-It’s trendier, less expensive, and made from cheaper materials.
+It’s less expensive and made from cheaper materials.

 Overall, your business plan needs to define your product and target audience.
 Are your customers men or women?
 Do they have a classic or trendy aesthetic?
 Are they looking for heirloom pieces or everyday fashion?
 During this process, also consider: